VIB-PSB/ksrates/doc/source/paralogs_analyses.rst

 *ksrates* implements a custom exponential-lognormal mixture model (ELMM) algorithm for analyzing whole-paranome *K*:sub:`S` distributions.
 The exponential component is used to model the L-shaped background of a whole-paranome *K*:sub:`S` distribution generated by small-scale duplications, while one or more lognormal components are used to model potential WGD peaks.

-Since adequate initialization of the component parameters is crucial for obtaining decent mixture modeling results, *ksrates* uses three different initialization approaches and ultimately chooses the best one based on BIC:
+Since adequate initialization of the component parameters is crucial for obtaining decent mixture modeling results, *ksrates* uses three different initialization approaches and ultimately chooses the best one based on the
+Bayesian Information Criterion (BIC):

 * Data-driven initialization, which infers component parameters from the shape of the *K*:sub:`S` distribution.
 The exponential component is initialized to match the height of the left boundary of the distribution, while each lognormal component is initialized in correspondence of a peak.